kernelorg-mirror/linux_kernel_git_morse_linux/Documentation/x86/resctrl.rst

 		bytes) at which a previously used LLC_occupancy counter can be considered for re-use.

+"counters_survive_mon_group_moves":
+		If the value of this file is:
+			"1":	the bandwidth monitors for this monitor group are unaffected by the move, and continue counting traffic that was generated before the move.
+			"0":	the bandwidth counters may only report traffic that was generated after the move.

+		The presence of this file indicates that monitor groups can be moved between control groups as a way of moving a group of tasks.

 Finally, in the top level of the "info" directory there is a file named "last_cmd_status".
 This is reset with every "command" issued via the file system (making new directories or writing to any of the